-Russia's First "Active House" Gets a Test Drivecomments (0) November 29th, 2011 in Blogs
+Russia’s First “Active House” Gets a Test Drive

 Energy efficiency and other green building concepts are not brand new in Russia.
 The Passive House Institute Russia, the Russian Sustainable Building Council, and building science researchers all do business there.
 But energy conservation in general and energy efficient homes in particular have not gained serious traction.